iftechfoundation/twine-cookbook/fairmath/snowman/snowman_fairmath.md

 "Fairmath System" demonstrates how to re-create the Fairmath system found [in ChoiceScript](http://choicescriptdev.wikia.com/wiki/Arithmetic_operators#Fairmath).
 Based on a percentage operation, increase and decrease changes the value by a percentage as the difference between the original and adjusted value.

-This example uses functions *increase()* and *decrease()* as part of a created global *window.fairmath*.
+This example uses functions *increase()* and *decrease()* as part of a created global *window.setup.fairmath*.
 These can be called through using the [Underscore template functionality](http://underscorejs.org/#template) to define, use, and show the values of the functions in any one passage.

 ## Live Example